Skip to main content

 When a user authenticates through SSO, Files.com creates the account automatically using identity attributes supplied by the identity provider.
 Site Administrators do not need to pre-create user accounts before users access the system.

-JIT provisioning creates accounts during login but does not synchronize lifecycle changes.
+JIT creates accounts during login but does not synchronize lifecycle changes.
 Identity provider changes do not automatically deactivate users in Files.com.
 Group identifiers provided by some identity systems can also appear in formats that are difficult to interpret inside Files.com.

 Programmatic Provisioning

-Files.com supports automated user provisioning through programmatic interfaces including the Files.com SDK & APIs, and the Files.com Command Line Interface (CLI).
+Files.com supports automated user provisioning through programmatic interfaces, including the Files.com SDK & APIs and the Files.com Command Line Interface (CLI).

 SDK Provisioning